photography-mismasphotography-mismasphotography-mismasphotography-mismas

 #Girl with deep red hair #Peering through darkness #photo:Troy Ziel

-I wonted to take a photo so badly but off course as elsewhere a policeman stoped me.
+I wanted to take a photo so badly, but of course, as elsewhere, a policeman stopped me.

-“Then I realized that to be more alive, I had to be less afraid.
+“Then I realized that to live more fully, I had to overcome my fears.
 So I did it.
-I lost my fear and gained my whole life.”
+I shed my fears and embraced my entire life.”

-To add more fuel to this bizarre event, inside of the trailer was even better scenario.
+To add more fuel to this bizarre event, inside the trailer was an even better scenario.

-A lady agent equipped with kilos of gold from three generations back sitting in a ‘shelter’ that looked like it’s gonna collapse any minute, made my day.
+A lady agent equipped with kilos of gold from three generations back, sitting in a ‘shelter’ that looked like it was going to collapse any minute, made my day.

-Everything was doable for 210€.
-So, I ordered a visa with double entrance but wasn’t really sure this trailers will still exist a week later when I needed to pick it up.
+Everything was possible for 210€.
+I ordered a visa with double entry, but I wasn’t sure if the trailers would still be available a week later when I needed to pick it up.

-To release the stress from the city noise I have decided to check the coast of Batumi.
-Yeah, I made a right decision.
-The weather was perfect so I set the campground on the beach next to the black sea.
+To release the stress from the city noise, I decided to check the coast of Batumi.
+Yeah, I made the right decision.
+The weather was perfect, so I set up camp on the beach next to the Black Sea.

-It was time to do some laundry and all the necessary before I started a new chapter and hit the road towards Russia.
+It was time to do some laundry and all the necessary things before I started a new chapter and headed towards Russia.

-When I came back to Tbilisi the trailers surprisingly still exited and thankfully I got my visa.
+When I returned to Tbilisi, the trailers surprisingly still existed, and thankfully, I got my visa.
 I was ready and prepared for some new adventures.

-Since Armenia wasn’t reachable from the Turkish side because of the political conflicts and I was already in Georgia, I have decided to took a week trip and see how the life looks like in the other former Soviet republic.
+Since Armenia wasn’t reachable from the Turkish side because of the political conflicts, and I was already in Georgia, I decided to take a week-long trip and see what life was like in the other former Soviet republic.
 How exacting!

-Driving through Armenian border cost me quite a lot of time and some money as well.
-In the end I think nobody knew what we were signing nor what are we paying for, but as always it all ended well.
+Driving through the Armenian border cost me quite a lot of time and some money as well.
+In the end, I think nobody knew what we were signing or what we were paying for, but as always, it all ended well.
 Welcome to Armenia.

-Armenia is one of the countries stamped as an earliest Christian civilizations
+Armenia is one of the countries stamped as one of the earliest Christian civilizations.

-By now you’ve probably figured it out to which direction my compass was pointing.
+By now, you’ve probably figured out my compass’s direction.

-One stop in the capital city Yerevan and of to Lake Sevan.
+One stop in the capital city, Yerevan, and off to Lake Sevan.

-“Some beautiful paths can’t be discovered without getting lost.”
+“Some beautiful paths can only be found by getting lost.”

-This massive lake is much more than the large body of water and invites locals from all over the country.
+This massive lake is much more than a large body of water, and it attracts locals from all over the country.

-Camping, barbecuing and tasting Armenian brandy with locals was unique and unforgettable experience.
-Sleeping under the sound of the waives was even better.
+Camping, barbecuing, and tasting Armenian brandy with locals was a unique and unforgettable experience.
+Sleeping under the sound of the waves was even better.

-To enter the Russian Republic I had to return to Georgia and drive through Caucasus mountains.
-Well that my friends again is something worth visiting.
+I had to return to Georgia and drive through the Caucasus Mountains to enter the Russian Republic.
+Well, that, my friends, is something worth visiting again.

-I couldn’t resist but to stop every 15 minutes simply for photography reasons.
+I couldn’t resist stopping every 15 minutes simply for photography reasons.

 All rights reserved by Mismas photography.

-The weather conditions were changing instantly and the landscape was absolutely stunning.
+The weather conditions were changing instantly, and the landscape was stunning.

 20140728-IMG_9431_2014_July_28

-It took me a long time before I finally reached the border, or at least an endless line of trucks waiting to cross it.
-When I finally did, there was a tons of paper work waiting if I wanted to enter the Republic of Russia with the mobile home.
+It took me a long time to finally reach the border, where I found an endless line of trucks waiting to cross.
+Once I arrived, I was confronted with a mountain of paperwork required to enter the Republic of Russia with my mobile home.

-Officers were very friendly, helpful and joyful when they’ve seen Slovenian passport.
-They were mentioning my country as a brotherhood.
+Officers were very friendly, helpful, and joyful when they saw my Slovenian passport.
+They referred to my country as a brotherhood.

-Are we in Russia all ready?
-Here my friends is where I need to end this chapter and It’s time for a new one.
-The Great Republic of Russia.
+Are we in Russia already?
+Here, my friends, is where I need to end this chapter.
+It’s time for a new one: the Great Republic of Russia.

 Infotech:

-I started the journey from Slovenia in the beginning of May and arrived to Russia in July.
+I started the journey from Slovenia at the beginning of May and arrived in Russia in July.

 Equipment: Canon, GoPro, Fuji instax, portable printer, Macintosh;